 Nationwide Study in France Shows Dramatic Drop in DKA in Type 1 and Type 2 After Starting on FreeStyle Libre

-On June 13, study results presented at the ADA 80th Scientific Sessions showed a dramatic drop in diabeteic ketoacidosis (DKA) rates for people living with diabetes after adopting Abbott’s FreeStyle Libre system.
+On June 13, study results presented at the ADA 80th Scientific Sessions showed a dramatic drop in diabetic ketoacidosis (DKA) rates for people living with diabetes after adopting Abbott’s FreeStyle Libre system.

-The nationwide study in France looked at retrospective data of more that 70,000 patients living with diabetes who began using the CGM between August 1 2017 and December 1 2017.
-Of those participants, 33,203 were living with Type 1 diabetes and 40,955 were living with Type 2 diabetes.
+The nationwide study in France looked at retrospective data of more that 70,000 patients living with diabetes who began using the continuous glucose monitor (CGM) between August 1 2017 and December 1 2017.
+Of those participants, 33,203 were living with type 1 diabetes and 40,955 were living with type 2 diabetes.
 Researchers analyzed how often these participants were treated for DKA using the ICD-10 codes in the French nationwide reimbursement claim database.

 Patients were also separated into groups by how often they did self-monitoring blood glucose testing (SMBG – how often they checked their blood sugar.)

-Overall DKA rates were reduced in the year following FreeStyle Libre system initiation by 52% for patients with T1D and 47% for patients with T2D.
-The results were expectedly even more impressive for those who had not been monitoring their blood sugar prior to (60% reduction in T1D, 51% in T2D).
-The reduction in hospitalization rates was observed for people using insulin pumps as well as those on MDI.
+Overall DKA rates were reduced in the year following FreeStyle Libre system initiation by 52 percent for patients with type 1 diabetes (T1D) and 47 percent for patients with type 2 diabetes (T2D).
+The results were expectedly even more impressive for those who had not been monitoring their blood sugar prior to (60 percent reduction in T1D, 51 percent in T2D).
+The reduction in hospitalization rates was observed for people using insulin pumps as well as those on multiple daily injection (MDI).